From Abuse to Addiction – The Withdrawal Period Makes the Differenceby Viatcheslav Wlassoff, PhD | July 22, 2015

-What is more, scientists believe that therapists and counselors should take note of the fact that drug-seeking behavior in response to specific cues during the withdrawal period tends to increase for the first two months before starting to decrease after six months.
-So the treatment approach should be paced accordingly and patients should be encouraged to continue the program and not leave it mid-way.
+What is more, scientists believe that therapists and counselors should take note of the fact that drug-seeking behavior in response to specific cues during the withdrawal period tends to increase for the first two months and starts to decrease after six months.
+So the treatment approach should be paced accordingly and patients should be encouraged to continue the program and not leave it midway.

 Addiction is a complex neural mechanism.
 What makes it more challenging to treat is that several areas of the brain work in tandem to trigger and sustain addictive tendencies.
 The above-mentioned findings are groundbreaking because they bust many previously-held theories.